Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 ---

-## Task 7: Array
+## Task 7: ArrayList and arrays

-- 7.a Create arrays of the following type and assign it at least 3 different values:
+- 7.a Create three ArrayLists that can hold the following types and assign it at least 3 different values to each of them:
-  - Integer array
+  -Integer
-  - String array
+  - String
-  - boolean array
+  - Boolean

-- 7.b Write a function that takes in an array of strings as parameter and prints each string.
+- 7.b Write a function that takes an ArrayList of Strings as parameter and prints each String.

-- 7.c Write a function that receives an integer array as a parameter and returns the sum of all elements in the array.
+- 7.c Write a function that receives an ArrayList of Integers as a parameter and returns the sum of all elements in the array.

-- 7.d Write a function that receives an integer array as a parameter and returns the average value.
+- 7.d Write a function that receives an ArrayList of Integers as a parameter and returns the average value.

-- 7.e Consider how you could write a function that takes in an integer array as a parameter and returns the array sorted from lowest to highest value.
+- 7.e (optional) Consider how you could write a function that takes an array (not an ArrayList) of integer as a parameter and returns the list sorted from lowest to highest value.

 # Other exercises (optional)
 If you got stuck or if you finished the above, following are 3 links to exercises, where there is something for all levels.